 “The additional data we have in hand today will further guide our research efforts, including evaluating treatment earlier in the course of disease, combination studies with other therapies for the most critically ill patients, pediatric studies and the development of alternate formulations.”

-Earlier this month, the investigational antiviral was granted emergency use authorisation (EUA) by the US Food and Drug Administration (FDA) for the treatment of Covid-19.
+In early May, the investigational antiviral was granted emergency use authorisation (EUA) by the US Food and Drug Administration (FDA) for the treatment of Covid-19.
 The EUA is said to have facilitated wider use of remdesivir for the treatment of hospitalised patients with severe Covid-19 disease, enabling access to the drug candidate at more hospitals across the US.